It’s Not Just the Heat That Rises in June: A Look at Men’s Mental Health Month

 4. Sleep Like It Matters

 Men frequently forgo sleep to be more productive.
-However, regular, high-quality sleep is necessary for emotional equilibrium and cerebral clarity.
+However, regular, high-quality sleep is necessary for emotional balance and mental clarity.

 5. Limit Alcohol and Stimulants